or

 At this point, all preparation is complete.

-You can browse the examples in commands and options, modify them, and run your commands through the local TypeScript entry:
+You can browse the examples in commands, modify them, and run your commands through the local TypeScript entry:

 npm run dev -- hello